sagnikchatterji/IEEE-Summer-Development-/Task1/Task1.1.md

   <li>Requirements and Dependencies</li>
   </ul>

 Go through documentations of Node and/or flask to know more about the framework's functionalities.
 Try making a basic 'Hello World' Application.
+Push your .js or .py files to a folder Task1 on your respective branch.

 Flask people, also read about virtualenv; and node people read about express.js.
 We'll be using it for upcoming tasks.